Cellular / Mobile Telecommunications Basics Includes:

 The purpose of the radio access network is to connect to the user mobile devices and then link them back into the core network.

-The RAN comprises a network of base stations that have three main elements:
+The RAN hardware comprises a network of base stations that have three main elements:

 Antennas: The antennas are probably the most visible part of the RAN, being placed at the top of the tower or in another visible position.
 These antennas radiate the transmitted signal from the base station and receive signals from the mobiles in its coverage area.
 The antennas typically have a controlled radiation pattern to ensure they only radiate and receive in a specific direction to minimise interference to and from other cells.Read more about . . . .
 Base Station Antennas.

 This element of the RAN contains the transmitter and receiver.
-Both the transmitter and receiver need to be able to handle the form of modulation and the waveforms for the particular mobile phone generation - very different forms of signal are used for the different generations.
-If the radio unit caters for multiple generations, as they need to then it will need to be able to handle the signals for all of them.
+Both the transmitter and receiver need to be able to handle the form of modulation and the waveforms for the particular mobile phone generation.

 Baseband Unit, BBU: The base band unit is effectively the controller for the base station.
-It organises the links to the various mobiles, organises the data and controls the radio head, and provides a large number of other functions including processing, detecting errors, securing the wireless signal and ensuring that the wireless resources are used effectively.
+It organises the links to the various mobiles, organises the data and controls the Radio Unit, and provides a large number of other functions including processing, detecting errors, securing the wireless signal and ensuring that the wireless resources are used effectively.

-Of course, it is necessary to remember that the whole radio access network consists of many thousands of base stations suitably located to give the required coverage.
+Of course, it is necessary to remember that the whole radio access network consists of many thousands of base stations suitably located to give the required coverage for their individual cells.

 The radio access network needs to be able to communicate wit the core network to be able to send the data being sent and received by the user equipments.
 It also needs to communicate over issues including handover, authentication and many other aspects of the operation of the network.